ZeeshanKhalid2k01/octaloop_asssessment/README.md

 To set up the free API provided by Gemini (Google), follow these steps:

-1. Go to [Gemini](https://gemini.google.com) and sign up for an account.
-2. Obtain the API credentials and documentation for accessing the free API.
+1. Obtain the API credentials and documentation for accessing the free API, from Google.
-3. Copy the API key to .env
+2. Copy the API key to .env

 ## Downloading Folders from Google Drive